Google Keep: Great for taking student notes

-Quick trick though: think backwards when you organize it.
-Work through your class list backwards, making a note for your student furthest in the alphabet then working your way through the alphabet backwards.
+Quick trick though: think backward when you organize it.
+Work through your class list backward, making a note for your student furthest in the alphabet then working your way through the alphabet backward.
 With Google Keep, notes are organized with the newest ones on top.
-When your done making a card for each student, they’ll all be in alpha order.
-Ta da!
+When you’re done making a card for each student, they'll all be in alpha order.
+Tada!

 Once you get started, you may find all kinds of uses for Google Keep.
 Here are a few of our faves: